sfrenk/seq_utilities/README.md

 ## a_trimmer

-Remove 3' A nucleotides from raw format reads (required for some small RNA libraries)
+Removes 3' A nucleotides from raw format reads (required for some small RNA libraries)

+## bed_count.sh

+Takes a directory of bam files and for each file counts reads mapping to regions in a specified bed file.
+If a total_mapped_reads.txt file exists, this can be used to calculate normalized read counts

+## bed_counts_merge.py

+Dependency for bed_count.sh